CAYdenberg/wp-impactpubs/README.md

 - Changed naming of span classes to avoid conflicts

 - made ORCiD parser accept articles without a journal or a date.
-Now we only require a title and at least one author.
+Now we only require a title and at least one author

-- Tweaked how URLs and DOIs are handled
+= 2.7 =

+- Retired all the ImpactStory code.

+- Improved error handling (when remote service can't be contacted) a bit.

+= 3.0 =

+- Put ImpactStory back in, as a completely separate 3rd party service.

+==

 ==